selmeci/dgraph-tonic/README.md

 docker-compose -f docker-compose-1-X.yaml up -d
 ```

-Since we are working with database, tests also need to be run in a single thread to prevent aborts.
+Since we are working with a database, tests also need to be run in a single thread to prevent aborts.

 ```bash
 cargo test -- --test-threads=1